 Section 4.
 Reglar Membership: Members with dues paid in full, who attend meetings or submit an acceptable excuse when not in attendance, who will willingly accept responsibility whenever possible.
 All new members will be considered Regular Members.

 Section 5.
 Associate Membership: A regular member may apply for associate membership providing his annual dues are paid in full and has reasons beyond his control which prevent him attending regular meetings, and accepting assignments of responsibility.
 Said member shall present his request for associate membership to the Recording Secretary in writing.
 An associate member may change his status to regular by notifying the Recording Secretary in writing, and with approval of the Board of Directors and the General Membership.

 Section 6.
-Livetime Membership: This membership shall be bestowed on a member for outstanding contributions to the club, by a written proposal and carry a 75% favorable vote of members in good standing at a regular meeting.
+Lifetime Membership: This membership shall be bestowed on a member for outstanding contributions to the Club, by a written proposal and carry a 75% favorable vote of members in good standing at a regular meeting.
 Lifetime members may opt to retain voting and office-holding privileges by payment of annual dues.

-NEW MEMBERS: Each new member will be provided, by the Club’s Recording Secretary, with a copy of the Southern Oregin K.C.
-COnstitution and Bylaws and a copy of the American Kennel Club Rules Applying to Registration and DOg Shows.
+NEW MEMBERS: Each new member will be provided, by the Club’s Recording Secretary, with a copy of the Southern Oregon K.C.
+Constitution and Bylaws and a copy of the American Kennel Club Rules Applying to Registration and Dog Shows.